dwilliam62/nix-iso/README.md

   - install-xfs.sh — XFS installer (enable fstrim in config)
   - install-zfs.sh — ZFS with sensible defaults; legacy mountpoints; generates networking.hostId
   -
-  > The following scripts should be considered EXPERMIMENTAL They are currently a
+  > The following scripts should be considered EXPERMIMENTAL They are currently
-  > work-in-progress (Aug 2025) None should be used for production purposes of
+  > a work-in-progress (Aug 2025) None should be used for production purposes of
-  > any kind.  *You have been warned!*
+  > any kind. _You have been warned!_
   -
   - install-bcachefs.sh — bcachefs with --compression=zstd
   - install-zfs-boot-mirror.sh — ZFS mirroring on boot drive
   - install-btrfs-boot-mirror.sh — Btrfs mirroring on boot drive

 - Run as root; the scripts will self-elevate via sudo when possible:
   ```
   sudo ./scripts/install-btrfs.sh